How to make Milk Kefir

 Things Needed

-All you need are milk, and milk kefir "grains" - not grains in the literal sense, but blobs of bacteria and yeast.
+All you need are milk, and milk kefir "grains" - not grains in the literal sense, but rather clusters of bacteria and yeast.
 The microbes from these grains eat the lactose (sugar) in the milk and ferment it.
 The grains grow and multiply over time and you re-use them with each ferment.

 The milk you use needs to be as high quality as possible.
 Usually people use cow, sheep, or goat's milk.
 The ideal is raw organic grass-fed milk from a healthy animal.
 By raw I mean the milk should not be pasteurized or homogenized, processes that damage the nutrients and natural bacteria in the milk.
-Absolutely bare minimum, the milk must be organic and unhomogenized.
+Bare minimum, the milk must be organic and unhomogenized.

 Note that coconut or other plant milks are not suitable for making milk kefir, they do not contain the nutrients needed for the grains to survive and multiply.